 As you descend the trail you can look back and see just how far at the top of the ridge you actually were.

 After the hike we took lunch to-go from the dining hall.
-This was our view as we dined on the front patio of the Welcome Center.
+This was our view as we dined on the front patio of the Welcome Center, and then we began the drive home.

 Georgia O’Keeffe Museum in Santa Fe, 1 and 1/2 hour drive south from Ghost Ranch